covermymeds/puppet-redis/README.md

 class { 'redis': }
 ```

-Install redis and configure as a slave.
+Install Redis and configure as a slave.
 Manage some other configuration including persistence.
 ```
 $config_hash = { 'dir' => '/pub/redis', 'maxmemory' => '1073741824' }